Juste-Leo2/Pythautom/README.md

 ## Planned Improvements / Roadmap

-*   [ ] Enhanced conversational interaction with the AI.
+*   [x] Enhanced conversational interaction with the AI.
-*   [ ] Feature to export generated projects as standalone packages or structures.
+*   [x] Feature to export generated projects as standalone packages or structures.
+*   [x] Improved auto-correction mechanisms for generated code based on errors.
 *   [ ] Integration of AI vision capabilities (e.g., interpreting diagrams or UI mockups).
-*   [ ] Improved auto-correction mechanisms for generated code based on errors.

----
+*   [ ] Ability to import files (images, audio, or video) for future multimodal features.